Mathematical modeling of antigenicity for HIV dynamics

-Numerically, it seems that the discriminant is non-negative (see Figure \ref{figSnedecor1} right) but indeed, it is negative between $\alpha_{S1}\simeq 0.54920378$ and $\alpha_{S2}\simeq 0.5492747378$ and the minimum is about $-2 \times 10^{-13}$ !
+The existence of the second one depends on the therapy's efficacy parameter $\alpha_S$.
+Different critical values of $\alpha_S$ will appear in the discussion.
+The solution for $T$ is \moneqstar T^*=\Frac{\sigma_S / \beta_S}{\frac{a(1-\alpha_S)}{\alpha}-1} \, , \monendstar and is drawn in Figure~3 (left) with an infinite value for $\alpha_S=\alpha_{S3}=1-\alpha /a=0.9972$.
+So, should a drug be very efficient ($\alpha_S > \alpha_{S3}$), then $T^*<0$ and health would be the only solution.
+Then the solution $V^*$ is a non-negative solution of the second order equation: \moneq V^2(1-\alpha_S)\beta_S T^*-V((r_S-\beta )(T^*-1)-(1-\alpha_S)\beta_S \gamma_S T^*)+\beta \gamma_S(T^*-1)=0. \monend Numerically, it seems that the discriminant is non-negative (see Figure~3 right) but indeed, it is negative between $\alpha_{S1}\simeq 0.54920378$ and $\alpha_{S2}\simeq 0.5492747378$ and the minimum is about $-2 \times 10^{-13}$ !
 Notice that when perturbing the parameters this behavior remains.
-Except for $\alpha_S$ not too close to 1, the discriminant is small (see Figure \ref{figSnedecor1} right).
-We have drawn in Figure \ref{figSnedecor1} (center) the only admissible solution $V^*$ as a function of $\alpha_S$.
+Except for $\alpha_S$ not too close to 1, the discriminant is small (see Figure~3 right).
+We have drawn in Figure~3 (center) the only admissible solution $V^*$ as a function of $\alpha_S$.
 It is then simple to have $U^*=(1-\alpha_S)\beta_S V^* T^* /\alpha$.